LiangtaoZhong/LiangtaoZhong.github.io/_pages/about.md

 ---
 layout: archive
-title: "CV"
+title: "About me"
-permalink: /cv/
+permalink: /
 author_profile: true
 redirect_from:
+  - /about
-  - /cv
+  - about.html
 ---

 {% include base_path %}